 Getting Started with Canvas Guide (PDF)

 New Student Technology Workshop: MS in Informatics Program Technology Preparation Complete the Informatics Program Technology Preparation self-paced course offered in Canvas.
 You will receive access to the self-paced course after registering on MySJSU for your first class and several weeks before the start of the semester.
 If you log in to Canvas before the first day of the semester, you will not yet be able to see links to the classes for which you are registered.
 But you will see tools for learning to use Canvas.
 You will automatically be joined to the Canvas site, Informatics Program Technology Preparation.
 The site contains a number of self-paced modules containing information to help you get off to a good start.

 Read your course syllabus.
 Although instructors have no requirement to post their syllabus before the first day of class, many choose to do so.
-You may be able to access your course syllabus early to find out how the course will be run, what the assignments are, etc. If your class syllabi aren't posted yet, you can check again at a later date; meanwhile, you can read the Spring 2018 semester syllabi (look for the MARA classes at the bottom of the list).
+You may be able to access your course syllabus early to find out how the course will be run, what the assignments are, etc. If your class syllabi aren't posted yet, you can check again at a later date; meanwhile, you can read the Spring 2022 semester syllabi (look for the INFM classes at the top of the list).

 Obtain your class textbooks.
-About six weeks before classes begin, you will be able to find out what textbooks (if any) are required for your classes.
-On the Spring 2020 Textbook Selections page, choose the courses for which you have been registered.
+Six weeks prior to the beginning of semester you will be able to find out what textbooks (if any) are required for your classes.
+On the Spring 2023 Textbook Selections page, choose the courses for which you have been registered.
 Your courses will begin with "INFM".
 For example, if you have been registered in MySJSU for INFM 200-10, look for INFM 200-10 in the Textbook Selections.